Yo-yo club: Burnley

-Since their entry into league football in 1888, Burnley have been promoted thirteen times and relegated thirteen times.
-Their first relation was in 1896–97 from Division One to Division Two, but returned the following season, having finished first in the lower division, only to be relegated again, two years later in the year 1900.
+Since their entry into league football in 1888, Burnley have been promoted thirteen times and relegated fourteen times.
+Their first relegation was in 1896–97 from Division One to Division Two, but returned the following season, having finished first in the lower division, only to be relegated again, two years later in the year 1900.
 In 1913, they were promoted once again to the top division, where they remained until 1930, when they were once again relegated.
 In 1947, they returned to the First Division, and spent several decades there, until they were relegated in 1971, returning two years later in 1973.

 In 1976, they returned to Division Two, and in 1980, they were further relegated to Division Three, spending two seasons there before returning to Division Two in 1982, only to be relegated again to Division Three a year later in 1983.
 In 1985, they finished in 21st place in Division Three and were relegated to Division Four, finishing in their lowest historical league position, 22nd place in 1987.
 They spent seven seasons in Division Four before being promoted to what became Division Two coinciding with the restructuring of the professional league system with the arrival of the Premier League.

 In 1994, they were promoted to the second tier of professional football, Division One, returning the following season.
 It wasn't until the year 2000 when Burnley returned to Division One which became known as the Championship from the 2004–05 season onwards.
 They remained there for nine years before being promoted to the Premier League in 2010, remaining just one season before returning to the Championship one year later.
 Promoted again to the Premier League in 2014, they were relegated in 2015, only to return in 2016, where they remained until suffering a further relegation in 2022.
 In 2023, they won the Championship in first place, promoted again for the 2023–24 season, only to be relegated once again to the Championship in May 2024.
-Following their second place finish in the league table, the team returned to the Premier League in April 2025 with automatic promotion.
+Following their second place finish in the league table, the team returned to the Premier League in April 2025 with automatic promotion, but were relegated straight back down to the Championship in April 2026 after another terrible season which saw the Clarets finish second bottom but with a far worse goal differential than cellar dwellers Wolves.